Panel 1 · America's 250th Anniversary Exhibit

 The Concept of MAD — Mutually Assured Destruction

 With virtually every nuclear nation — including the Soviet Union at the height of the Cold War — the U.S. operated on MAD: the knowledge that a nuclear attack would result in mutual annihilation deters both sides.
-This is why we survived the Cold War.
+This is why we survived the Cold War, and continue in a mutual state of nuclear deterrence.

 Soviet Union / Russia